Craig Reucassel: Early life

 Reucassel was born in South Africa and moved to Adelaide at a young age with his parents.
 There, he attended Semaphore Park Primary School.
 The family relocated to the Southern Highlands of New South Wales, and Reucassel attended Bowral Public School and Bowral High School.

 Reucassel attended the University of Sydney, and completed a Bachelor of Economics (Social Science) degree in 1999 and graduated with a Bachelor of Laws degree in 2002.
 Reucassel ran the arts revue and the canoe club, and was an editor of the student newspaper Honi Soit.
-He also debated at several World Universities Debating Championships, ranking 30th in the World at Manila in 1999 and 167th in Glasgow in 2001.
+He also debated at several World Universities Debating Championships, ranking 30th in the world at Manila in 1999 and 167th in Glasgow in 2001.
 In 2000, he competed in the Philip C. Jessup Cup international law mooting competition, his team winning the Australian rounds.
 He graduated from the Sydney Law School, along with Chaser colleagues Julian Morrow, Dominic Knight and Chas Licciardello.

 Triple J

-In 2004 and 2005, Reucassel embarked on a radio journey, co-hosting the drive-time show "Today Today" on Triple J alongside his fellow Chaser, Chris Taylor.
+In 2004 and 2005, Reucassel embarked on a radio career, co-hosting the drive-time show "Today Today" on Triple J alongside his fellow Chaser, Chris Taylor.

-Following their successful stint on drive-time radio, Reucassel and Taylor reunited for their Sunday afternoon show, "Bloody Sunday," which saw them return for relief shifts in mid-2006 and during the summer of 2006–07.
-This return to the airwaves demonstrated their enduring appeal and ability to captivate audiences across different time slots and formats.
+Following their successful stint on drive-time radio, Reucassel and Taylor reunited for their Sunday afternoon show, "Bloody Sunday", which saw them return for relief shifts in mid-2006 and during the summer of 2006–07.

 The Chaser's War on Everything

 Reucassel played a pivotal role as a founding member of the acclaimed satirical group, The Chaser team.
 His contributions extended across various media platforms, including their satirical newspaper and several television programs aired on ABC TV.
 Notable among these were "The Election Chaser", "CNNNN", "The Chaser Decides" and "The Chaser's War on Everything".

 Reucassel's involvement with "The War" has been significant, spanning from its pilot episode to its subsequent successes.
-Additionally, his personal life includes a partnership with his wife Keisha, with whom he shares three children.
-Interestingly, their son Ollie has even made appearances in sketches featured on "The War."
+Additionally, his personal life includes a partnership with his wife Keisha, with whom he shares three children, one of whom made appearances in sketches featured on "The War".

-Known for his daring and humorous confrontations, Reucassel was often the chosen one to engage with prominent figures, such as former Prime Minister John Howard.
-One particularly memorable encounter involved an axe stunt during one of Howard's morning walks.